 Blueberry juice is a good source of vitamin C containing 6.3 mg per 100 mL.
 A glass provides about 17% of the DV.

 Blueberries have a high antioxidant content.
 Ripe blueberries, in particular.

 Most noteworthy, blueberries are among the richest foods in anthocyanins.
-Anthocyanins belong to flavonoids.
-Anthocyanins account for 60% of the antioxidants in blueberries.
-The total anthocyanin content of most blueberry varieties is between 387-487 mg per 100g of fresh blueberries.
+Anthocyanins belong to flavonoids and account for 60% of the antioxidants in blueberries.
+The total anthocyanin content of most blueberry varieties is between 387 and 487 mg per 100g of fresh blueberries.

 Anthocyanins are among the most effective antioxidants for preventing weight gain.

 According to a study with 2,734 twins, scientists found that a high anthocyanin intake can lower up to 9% of the fat mass.
 Especially, belly fat.
 The results of twin studies are important because they are independent of genetic or environmental factors.

 Most noteworthy, anthocyanins can significantly suppress body fat accumulation.

 Anthocyanins interfere in the synthesis of adipocytokines in the fat tissue.
 Adipocytokines are molecules produced from the fat tissue.
 They play a key role in energy metabolism, regulation of appetite, and obesity.
 Leptin is an example of adipocytokines.
 Leptin is a key satiety hormone.[16,17]

 How many blueberries can I eat a day?